End of Life for Web Editor

 After December 2020, it will no longer be possible to use Web Editor since Adobe will retire Flash.
 You can of course still edit and create projects with the RoomSketcher App.
 The RoomSketcher App gives you access to better usability, new features, and other helpful upgrades.
 Switch to the app now!
 Learn how

 Once you have created a RoomSketcher account, you are ready to draw your first floor plan.
 It's fun and easy.
 This article describes the steps using Web Editor.
 If you are using the RoomSketcher App, see Draw Your First Floor Plan (App).

 - Add Materials - Flooring and Wall Coverings

 - Take a Snapshot

 - Save Your Project

 Start a New Project

-- Click New Project > Draw It Yourself.
-The New Project Wizard appears.
+- On the right, click New Project > Draw It Yourself.
+The New Project Wizard opens.

 Web Editor has 4 mode buttons on the bottom left side.
 These 4 modes guide you through the design process.

 - Click the Walls mode button to change to Walls mode.